Narrowband IoT (NB‑IoT) is a new way of communicating with “things” that require small amounts of data, over long periods, in hard to reach places.

 NB‑IoT meets the challenges

 We believe in a wireless future with secure, stable, and robust connectivity.
-Many potential “connected things” are located in remote or hard to reach areas, at long distances from the next cellular base station.
+Many potential “connected things” are located in remote or hard to reach areas, at long distances from the next cellular base station or in shielded areas, such as deep within buildings or underground structures.
 When there is coverage, it is often poor and requires the device transmitter to operate at high power, draining the battery.
 Additionally, cellular networks are not optimized for applications that only transmit small amounts of infrequent data.
 Further, the existing cellular standards don’t support power saving capabilities, which makes these standards unsuitable for inexpensive devices that require battery lives of several years.

 NB‑IoT will connect many more devices to the Internet of Things and make many new applications a reality.
 It is optimized for applications that need to communicate small amounts of data over long periods of time.
 Since it operates in licensed spectrum, it is secure and reliable providing guaranteed quality of service.